heskeyman/heskeyman/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on building my technical skills as regard data
-- 🌱 I’m currently learning data analysis in the NG30 of learning
+- 🌱 I’m currently learning AIEngineering and Automations
-- 👯 I’m looking to collaborate on everything data analysis and projects
+- 👯 I’m looking to collaborate on projects
 - 🤔 I’m looking for help with breaking technical concepts
 - 💬 Ask me about my learning journey
-- 📫 How to reach me: https://twitter.com/samuel_jaiyeoba
+- 📫 How to reach me: https://x.com/Hskey_01
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: heskeyman (askillman)